Texas waterfall hikes

 Known for its lush gardens, butterfly-filled groves, and natural swimming holes, Krause Springs offers a scenic oasis that feels like stepping into a living fairy tale.
 The property boasts 32 springs, with a man-made pool and a natural pool that flows into Lake Travis.

 It’s a great place for swimming, picnicking, and camping because of the towering cypress trees and picturesque waterfall.
+Older photos often show a thicker curtain of greenery around the falls, but this area has changed over time, so the waterfall is still there even if the view looks more open now.
 The springs are privately owned but open to the public, providing a perfect escape into nature’s beauty, meticulously maintained for generations.

 18